 The legal Blood Alcohol Content (BAC) is 0.08%.
 States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In New Jersey, driving with a BAC above 0.10% will trigger automatic enhanced minimum penalties.

-Most states do not allow cellphone use while driving.
+Cellphones and other handheld devices are banned while driving in most states.
 In New Jersey, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in New Jersey.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In New Jersey, distracted driving is listed as a category on police crash report forms.

 New Jersey requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in New Jersey is $20.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.